 Find a Skincare Routine Suitable for Your Age

-In your 20s, you should focus on exfoliation and cleansing your skin.
-You are in a defensive mode, so use sunscreens, formulas with antioxidants, and other anti-aging ingredients.
 In your 30s, you need to upgrade skin hydration and introduce growth factors that help repair the skin.
 After you enter your 40s, you may want to use more specialized products to maintain a youthful skin appearance.

-Use Health Supplements and Develop Good Habits
+Use Health Supplements and Develop Good Lifestyle Habits

 Getting all the nutrients that you need from the food you consume is challenging.
 That’s why you should consider taking supplements or getting IV therapy for better absorption of vitamins and minerals.